Mainstreaming Climate Resiliency

 Climate change is a future threat that has no bearing on our lives today.

 We need to make climate resiliency work more concrete, bringing it into the real world.
 Once folks begin to understand the issues, threats, and opportunities, it becomes much more straightforward to integrate resiliency work into the mainstream.
-Only then, will organizations, decision-makers, staff, and the folks that depend on safe, reliable service be protected from climate risks and be prepared to capitalize on
+Only then, will organizations, decision-makers, staff, and the folks that depend on safe, reliable service be protected from climate risks and be prepared to capitalize on opportunities.
+When teams are pulling together for climate resiliency, good things happen.

 Standards Help Us Pull Together